Bilevel Optimization of the Kantorovich Problem and its Quadratic Regularization Part III: The Finite-Dimensional Case: Introduction

-In the same spirit, the present paper deals with a discretized version of the Kantorovich problem, which is also known as the Hitchcock problem (of optimal transport).
-Similar to the infinite-dimensional case of the Kantorovich problem, we introduce a quadratic regularization to improve the numerical properties of both the Hitchcock problem and the corresponding general bi-level problem.
-However, in contrast to the Kantorovich problem and owing to the finite-dimensional character of the Hitchcock problem, there is no additional smoothing of the variables involved.
+In the present paper, we introduce a quadratic regularization to improve the numerical properties of both the Hitchcock problem and the corresponding general bilevel problem.
+However, in contrast to the case of the Kantorovich problem and owing to the finite-dimensional character of the Hitchcock problem, there is no additional smoothing of the variables involved.
 We replicate the results of the previous papers and in particular improve the results concerning the existence of recovery sequences (which ensure the upper-bound condition in the framework of $\Gamma$-convergence).
-Furthermore, we introduce an additional regularization of the dual problem of the regularized Hitchcock problem, which allows us to compute (sub)derivatives of the regularized marginal-to-transport plan mapping.
-In the case that the bilevel objective functional is sufficiently smooth, this then allows us to employ a non-smooth optimization algorithm to (approximately) solve the bilevel problem.
-In some sense, the present paper is meant to be the basis for the numerical treatment of (discretized) bilevel Kantorovich problems such as the transport identification problem or the Wasserstein inverse problem \eqref{pr:INTRO-WasserInvProb} from above.
+Furthermore, we introduce an additional regularization of the dual problem of the regularized Hitchcock problem, which allows us to compute (sub-)derivatives of the regularized marginal-to-transport plan mapping.
+In the case that the bilevel objective functional is sufficiently smooth, we then may employ a nonsmooth optimization algorithm to (heuristically) solve the bilevel problem.
+In some sense, the present paper is meant to be the basis for the numerical treatment of (discretized) bilevel Kantorovich problems such as the transportation identification problem or the Wasserstein inverse problem \cref{pr:INTRO-WasserInvProb} defined above.